Decision Intelligence in HR: How Smart Data Turns People Decisions into Competitive Advantage

 • Static reports

-These approaches create challenges such as:
+These limitations often create challenges such as:

 • Inconsistent hiring outcomes